HarryBMa/friendly-garbanzo/TASK.md

 - [ ] Add application icon to resolve minor warning (non-critical)
 - [ ] Final testing and UI polish
 - [ ] Documentation updates for deployment
-- [ ] imported staffcards imports all entries to "Måndag" tab in admin view.
-They should be sorted into correct days for planning.

 ### [2025-06-03] Excel Import Testing
 **Prompt**: Test Excel import functionality with user-provided document